Gitty-McHubface/sdc-project2/README.md

 ![alt text][dl_1] ![alt text][dl_2] ![alt text][dl_3] ![alt text][dl_4]
 ![alt text][dl_5] ![alt text][dl_6] ![alt text][dl_7] ![alt text][dl_8]

-The model should not have any problem classifying these images.
-All of these images contain a straight-on perspective and are high contrast.
-Clearly I was biased when selecting them.
+Maybe the 30 km/h speed sign would be a problem because it might be hard for a model to different from the 80 km/h signs.
+The model should not have any problem classifying the rest of the downloaded images.
+All of the images contain a straight-on perspective and are high contrast.
 Many of the images in the original data set have terrible contrast and are difficult to see what class they belong to.

 Here are the results of the prediction: